 Throughout most of 2001, Turkey underwent an economic crisis, leading to a reduction in traffic on domestic routes in particular.
 THY managed to survive after the September 11 attacks on the United States without a government bailout or mass layoffs.

 In 2003, the war in Iraq prompted Turkish Airlines to close some routes in the Persian Gulf, while flights to Asia were suspended during the SARS epidemic.
-The airline also added service to Delhi after an 11-year lapse.
+However, the airline soon recovered, increasing traffic on existing routes and adding service to Delhi after an 11-year lapse.

-Tourism was rising, with 12 million people expected to visit the country in 2003.
+Tourism was rising, with 20 million people expected to visit the country in 2005 versus 12 million in 2003.

-On April 1, 2008, Turkish Airlines became a member of the Star Alliance network.
+On April 1 2008, Turkish Airlines joined the Star Alliance after an 18-month integration process.

-In 2010, Turkish Airlines planned to spend $350 million on a new technical and training facility at Istanbul's underutilized Sabiha Gökçen International Airport.
+By 2010, Turkish Airlines was planning to spend $350 million on a new technical and training facility at Istanbul's underutilized Sabiha Gökçen International Airport.
+Turkish Technic employed 2,700 workers and was planning to hire another 2,000 by 2010.
+THY also had three flight simulators and offered flight training services.

 In March 2012, Turkish Airlines became the first international carrier to resume flights to Somalia since the start of that country's civil war in the early 1990s.

-By the end of 2013, Turkish Airlines had increased their number of flight points to 241 destinations worldwide (199 international and 42 domestic).
+By the end of 2013, Turkish Airlines had increased their number of flight points to 241 destinations worldwide.
+The airline began increasing operations at Istanbul Sabiha Gökçen International Airport.

-In August 2016, Turkish Airlines announced a profit collapse to a loss of 198 million Euros for the second quarter of 2016 while expecting an overall loss of 10 million passengers for 2016.
+In August 2016, Turkish Airlines announced a profit collapse to a loss of 198 million Euros for the second quarter of 2016.
 Turkish Airlines also announced an overall record loss of 1.9 billion Turkish Lira ($644.4 million) for the first half of 2016.

 Following the 2016 Turkish coup d'état attempt, the Federal Aviation Administration temporarily banned flights between Turkey and the United States.
 This ban was lifted on 18 July, and Turkish Airlines resumed flights to the U.S. on 19 July after a three-day disruption.

-In 2017 Turkish Airlines financial results showed an almost 35% increase in turnover, and a return to profitability.
+In 2017, the airline recovered, with financial results for 2017 showing an almost 35% increase in turnover, and a return to profitability.

 Turkish Airlines already announced significant reductions in operations for the upcoming 2016–2017 schedule period with frequency cuts to 45 European and 13 intercontinental routes.